aspose-total/Aspose.Total-Products/total/en/cpp/conversion/dotm-to-pptm/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert DOTM to PPTM or Online App" h2="Export DOTM to PPTM within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting DOTM to PPTM is a common requirement for many businesses.
+DOTM is a Microsoft Word template file that contains text, images, and other elements that can be used to create a new document.
+PPTM is a Microsoft PowerPoint template file that contains slides, text, images, and other elements that can be used to create a new presentation.
+Converting DOTM to PPTM allows users to create presentations from existing Word templates.

+<h2>How Aspose.Total Helps for DOTM to PPTM Conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate DOTM to PPTM conversion while using two of it's APIs.
-Load your DOTM using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as PPTM.
+Aspose.Total for C++ is a powerful file automation API that allows users to automate DOTM to PPTM conversion.
+It consists of two APIs: Aspose.Words for C++ and Aspose.Slides for C++.
+Aspose.Words for C++ can be used to load the DOTM file and convert it to HTML.
+Aspose.Slides for C++ can then be used to load the HTML and create a new presentation.
+Finally, the presentation can be saved as a PPTM file.
+This process allows users to quickly and easily convert DOTM to PPTM without having to manually create a presentation from the Word template.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}